paulgarciaro/junction-model/README.md

-# Junction-model
+# Junction model

+**Roundabout simulation using AgentPy**

+## How to run:
+1. Install the libraries in `requirements.txt`
+2. Spin up the server with `flask run`

+For a graphical visualization, rather than JSON structures from a Flask server, run `junctionModel.ipynb`

+## Academic information
-### AgentPy simulation of a 4 road junction for Multi-Agents and Computer Graphics course
+- Course: Multi-Agents and Computer Graphics

-Course code: TC2008B
+- Code: TC2008B
+- Section: 101